DDooms/Football-League/README.md

 `dotnet run`

+Swagger UI for API testing:

+The project is configured to run on HTTP using Kestrel.

+When started, Swagger UI opens automatically in your browser.

+You can use Swagger to test all available endpoints—no need for Postman.

 7. Unit Testing Project

 Located in a separate test project and a reference is added to it of the main project.